SolidityDrone/Colibridge/risc0/README.md

 ## Contracts

 RISC Zero's Ethereum contracts, including the on-chain verifier, can be found in the [contracts] directory.

-## Relay

-The Relay is a service that can be run to accept proving requests from on-chain events or via REST Request, and post receipts to the developer's application contract as a callback.
-It represents one way of accepting requests, and posting proofs to Ethereum.
-It is also possible to write your application without using the Relay.

-You can find and overview of how the Relay works, [in our documentation][relay-overview].
-Source code for the Relay is in the [relay] directory.

 ## View Call
 A library to query Ethereum state, or any other EVM-based blockchain state.
 It leverages the [alloy] library to make its use Solidity-friendly.